payapi/payapi-sdk-android/README.md

 ## Contents

-Includes an easy-to-use PayApi SDK for any Android application, working with Swift.
+Includes an easy-to-use PayApi SDK for any Android application.
 In order to use the SDK, please register for a free [PayApi user account](https://input.payapi.io)

 ## Installation